eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 ---

-*This interactive book represents the first complete mathematical and biological theory of human information processing, validated through rigorous experimentation (N=4,750+) with reproducible Jupyter notebooks.
-Readers can verify every claim, test their own ideas, and explore the electrical nature of consciousness hands-on.
-A revolutionary fusion of science and interactivity.*
+*This interactive book presents a novel framework for modeling human information processing using electrical circuit analogies.
+While not a complete scientific theory, it offers practical insights for education, communication, and interface design, supported by exploratory data analysis and interactive notebooks.
+Readers can test the framework's utility and explore how electrical metaphors might illuminate cognitive processes.*